globalbioticinteractions/life4pollinators/README.md

 As published in https://doi.org/10.5281/zenodo.16949654, ```LIFE 4 Pollinators Darwin Core.zip``` (hash://md5/2ee4f59c1b481c6e564ba41b6459983e) was edited to better conform with DwC-A:

 1. Character encoding - The meta.xml suggested that UTF-8 encoding was used.
 However, UTF-16 encoding was found.
-The updated meta.xml now sets the encoding to UTF-16 as expected.
+The data tables were converted into UTF-8 encoded text files with tsv (tab-separated values) extension.
+The meta.xml was updated accordingly.
 2. delimiters - the meta.xml suggested that semi-colons were used as delimiters.
 However, in the data tables, tab separated values are found.
 The meta.xml was updated to reflect this.
 3. merging two occurrence tables - in original dataset, two occurrence tables were found: ```plants.txt``` and ```flower visitors.txt```.
 The two occurrence tables were merged to ```occurrence.tsv``` and the meta.xml was updated accordingly.
 4. mismatched event id and occurrence id values - for some reason, the original datasets included some event id prefixes that had no equivalent in the ```event.txt``` table.
 These included: